U.S. women defeat Sweden in hockey semifinals; Americans compete for pair skating medals

 What to know

-- The U.S. women’s hockey team will face Sweden in the semifinals for a spot in the gold-medal game.
+- The U.S. women’s hockey team won 5-0 against Sweden in the semifinals and will head to the gold medal game against Canada on Thursday.

-- Plus, the U.S. teams of Danny O'Shea and Ellie Kam and Emily Chan and Spencer Akira Howe compete for medals in pair skating.
+- The U.S. teams of Danny O’Shea and Ellie Kam and Emily Chan and Spencer Akira Howe didn't medal in pair figure skating.
+Japan’s Ryuichi Kihara and Riku Miura won gold.

 - How to keep up with the Olympics: Stream every moment and every medal of the Games on Peacock.
 Read the latest updates and interact with our AI chatbot, OLI, on the Olympics hub.
 And catch up with the top athletes and day’s recaps by signing up for NBC News’ The Sports Desk newsletter.